KVHEM/drought_uncertainty/README.md

-Uncertainty analysis of the mHM drought reconstruction for Europe ensemble product.
+Uncertainty analysis of the mHM drought reconstruction dataset ensemble for Europe.